abhiramr/abhiramr.github.io/_posts/2018-10-01-Nginx-Gunicorn-Ref-Links.md

 title: Links I looked up while learning how to configure Nginx and Gunicorn for my Flask application
 tags: [flask, python, code]
 ---
-So, I looked up a lot of links while learning how to configure Gunicorn and Nginx for a Flask app I'm building -
+So, I looked up a lot of links while learning how to configure Gunicorn and Nginx for a Flask app I'm building.
+An article on the specifics of what I learnt will follow this one.
+This one focuses on the links and resources themselves -

 ### First of all, you're probably asking - Why do I need Gunicorn and Nginx?
 That's what I looked up first as well.